mikependon/RepoDB.NET/pages/features/enumeration.md

 layout: navpage
 sidebar: features
 title: "Enumeration"
-description: "This is the feature that enables you to work with enumerations within the class objects."
+description: "This is a feature that enables you to work with enumerations within the class objects."
 permalink: /feature/enumeration
 tags: [repodb, class, enumeration, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---

 # Enumeration

-This is the feature that enables you to work with enumerations within the class objects.
+This is a feature that enables you to work with enumerations within the class objects.
 The library supports various kind of transformation for enumerations.

 #### Property String